 Accidents/Illness at School In case of accidents or illness at school, we ask all parents/carers to keep us informed of any change of address or telephone number.
 We require at least one emergency telephone number for every child.
 This should be for someone who would have your permission and accept the responsibility of collecting your child from school in the event that we could not contact you.
 If a child has a fall at school that does not appear to require further medical attention, but we feel parents/carers need to be aware of, a letter will be sent home for information.
 If a child has an accident that does appear to require further treatment, we will make every effort to contact parents/carers in order for the child to be comforted by someone they are close to and then taken for further treatment.
 If, however, we cannot contact anyone, the child would be taken to the hospital by a member of staff, while someone at school continues to try to make contact with home.
 In an emergency, an ambulance would be called immediately and then school would try to make contact with parents/carers.
 Medicine in School The school staff have no professional obligation to administer medication to any child during the school day, however the following policy has been decided upon at Spring Vale Primary:- If a child is on long term medication or recovered from an infection but needing to complete a course of antibiotics, then the staff are prepared to administer medication provided that it is prescribed by a doctor and needs to be taken four times a day.
 To prevent any confusion, before staff administer medication, parents/carers must give written authorisation by filling in a 'Medicine in School' form which details dosage and timings.
-The office manager keeps copies of these forms and will also take the medicine from you to store in a safe place.
+These forms and the medicine are kept in a secure place.
+Please note all medication must be in the original packaging.
+We are not able to give medication that has been prescribed for someone else.
+An adult needs to drop off and collect the medicine daily.
+We are not able to send medicines out with children.
 Parents/carers are requested not to send medicine into school with children but to bring it to the office themselves.
 Medical Assessments During a child's first year of full time education, the school nurse will arrange a time when she can meet with parents/carers in order to fill out a questionnaire about the child's general health.
 Should parents/carers or school nurse have any concerns, then the child will be referred for a medical examination.
 We have close contact with the School Nurse and parents can meet with her if they have any problems they wish to discuss.
 In addition, throughout the year there are visits to school by the dental and audiology services.
 Height and weight checks are also carried out in Year 6.